cloudmesh-community/book/chapters/preface/create.md

 $ make shell
 ```

-Now you can skip to @#sec:create-book and compile the book just as
+Now you can skip to @sec:create-book and compile the book just as
 documented there.

 Please note that we have not integrated pandoc-mermaid and